neurotech-uiuc/neurotech-site/README.md

 ### Deploying Current Version of `master`

-You will first want to make sure that the deploy commands are updated to reflect all necessary changes made to the structure of the repository.
 The deploy commands will most likely not need to be changed often, especially once the site is mostly finalized.

 **Important:** The directory structure on the server must match the file structure on master.
 For example, if the repository has a `css` directory and the server does not, even a deploy file that looks like this: